bryce-anderson/beesolver-haskell/README.md

 Solves the [New York Times Spelling Bee](https://www.nytimes.com/puzzles/spelling-bee).

-This is a copy of KO's [projects](https://github.com/kevinoliver/beesolver-java), just to see what it's like in Haskell.
+This is a modification of Kevin Olivers's [projects](https://github.com/kevinoliver/beesolver-java), just to see what it's like in Haskell.

 Their dictionary is not the same as the one included so you may find missing words as well as extras.